kovasnik/ConferenceRoomBooking/README.md

 # ConferenceRoomBooking
-This is ASP.NET core Web API project using Entity Framework and PosgreSQL in .NET 6
+This is ASP.NET core Web API project using Entity Framework and PostgreSQL in .NET 6

 ## Project capabilities
-Project has 3 controllers with the main logic of operation
+Project has 3 fully working controllers with the main logic of operation
 - ServicesController:
   - add service;
   - delete service;